toarstn92/Wikipedia--dataset-challenge/README.md

 For example, consider Barack Obama's wikipedia page:
 * Barack_Obama_en.wikipedia.org_desktop_all-agents : these visits came from desktop devices.
 * Barack_Obama_en.wikipedia.org_mobile-web_all-agents: these visits came from mobile devices.

-# My-Solution

-For the approach taken to solve the challenge, steps have been highlighted in the notebook file **"toarstn92_Data-Analytics-Course-Project.ipynb"**